Always contact Maternity Advice Line if:

 • Stitches can feel sore and painful for the first week or so.
 Paracetamol can be useful (make sure you check the packaging as the dosage can vary).
 If you find this isn’t enough pain relief, talk to your midwife or GP as some medications are not advised if breastfeeding

 • Sometimes stitches will become loose.
 You might find a piece of thread or a knot (beige looking) in your underwear.
 Don’t worry, just let your midwife or maternity support worker know when they visit you.
-If you develop heavy fresh bleeding or your pain increases after you lose a thread, contact Labour Line on 0300 3690388 for advice
+If you develop heavy fresh bleeding or your pain increases after you lose a thread, contact Maternity Advice Line on 0300 3690388 for advice

 • Avoid constipation by increasing the fibre in your diet and drinking plenty of water.
 Taking medicine (stool softeners or laxatives) to help you go to the toilet can help if you are struggling.
 Talk to your midwife for advice on this.
 If you have had a 3rd or 4th degree tear, you will be advised to take medicine regularly for a few weeks to keep your bowel movements soft